Part collaborator, part General, the director is instrumental in bringing a project to fruition.

 The project is then shot, edited and delivered.

-Directors working in the corporate sector become experts in many facets of the business world; they need to become fluent in the language of the client’s business, being able to conduct interviews and posses an understanding of how their business works, which can be anything from oil rigs to banking.
+Directors working in the corporate sector become experts in many facets of the business world; they need to become fluent in the language of the client’s business, being able to conduct interviews and possess an understanding of how their business works, which can be anything from oil rigs to banking.
 Corporate communication companies take on a variety of projects such as:

 Online commercials.
-Freedom from the 30 seconds of screen time and significantly cheaper, commercials for online content are of a lower budget but have the opportunity to go viral and reach a large audience, if they have a great story behind them.
+Freedom from the 30 seconds of screen time and significantly cheaper, commercials for online content are of a lower budget but have the opportunity to go viral and reach a large audience if they have a great story behind them.